 - How long you’ll be out

 The main reason people often avoid cotton for camping is that when it gets wet it stays wet.
-As field instructor and NOLS expedition curriculum manager Jamie O’Donnell notes, “Cotton is hydrophilic, or water-loving, meaning that it dries slowly.
+As field instructor and former NOLS expedition curriculum manager Jamie O’Donnell notes, “Cotton is hydrophilic, or water-loving, meaning that it dries slowly.
 Because it dries slowly, it makes us work harder to stay warm, as we must also warm the water in the wet fibers, which requires a lot of energy.”

 Synthetics and wool, on the other hand are hydrophobic.
 Water does not attract to the fibers, which means they dry more quickly.